Your Build Scripts Stink: The State of Code Smells in Build Scripts: Investigating Code Smells in Build Scripts

 In this phase, we leveraged Large Language Models (LLMs) to analyze and detect code smells within build scripts.
 The primary objective of employing LLMs was to explore their potential for automating the identification of code smells, given their advanced capabilities in understanding both natural language and programming code semantics.
-Recent studies have demonstrated that LLMs exhibit strong performance in a range of software engineering and security tasks~\cite{chen2021evaluating, williams2024research,zheng2025towards}.
-Details are given below.
+Recent studies demonstrated that LLMs exhibit strong performance in a range of software engineering and security tasks~\cite{chen2021evaluating, williams2024research,zheng2025towards}.
+Details about the build scripts analysis using LLMs are given below.

-\textit{{\textbf{Data Collection:}}} For our build script analysis, we applied a multi-faceted approach to construct a comprehensive dataset of build scripts from open-source projects.
+\textit{{\textbf{Data Collection:}}} For our build script analysis, we applied a multi-faceted approach to construct a dataset of build scripts from open-source projects.
 We developed an automated Python script that utilizes the GitHub API to identify and retrieve build files specifically associated with four selected build systems: Maven, Gradle, CMake, and Make.
 The script was configured to search for build script filenames corresponding to these systems, such as: \begin{itemize} \item \textbf{Maven:} \texttt{pom.xml} \item \textbf{Gradle:} \texttt{build.gradle} and \texttt{build.gradle.kts} \item \textbf{CMake:} \texttt{CMakeLists.txt} \item \textbf{Make:} \texttt{Makefile} (and files with the \texttt{.mk} extension) \end{itemize} For each build system, we employed a system-specific search query (e.g., \texttt{ filename:pom.xml}) and iteratively retrieved the search results from GitHub.
 To maximize coverage, multiple pages of results were fetched.
 For search results, we collected relevant metadata, including the repository name, repository URL, and the raw URL of the build script.
 Next, we collected the exact build script using the corresponding URL.
 The data collection steps utilized broad GitHub queries and retrieved results from multiple pages, without restrictions on project domain, size, or popularity.
 This approach allowed us to collect a diverse set of build scripts from projects of varying maturity levels and development practices.
 Following the data collection step and removing duplicate entries, our final dataset comprised 2,134 distinct build scripts.